(More pictures are here)

 The first VonNeumann-architecture computer in Europe was built in 1950 in Ukraine's capital Kiev, then part of the Soviet Union, by Sergei Lebedev's team, and it was called MESM.
 Trevor Pearcy built the CSIR Mark 1 (later known as CSIRAC) in 1952 in Australia.
 (The Z4 and he CSIRAC are the only surviving stored-program computers of that age).

 Whether by coincidence or not, in 1953 another fundamental discovery set the foundations for a major scientific revolution: James Watson and Francis Crick published a paper about the structure of DNA.
 Oswald Avery had discovered that genes are made of DNA in 1944, and it was obvious that DNA contained some kind of "code".
 Crick and Watson showed that this genetic code is organized as a double helix.
 The analogy with the computer was not lost on the thinkers of the age: here is the program (the genes) and here is the output (the human body); here is the hardware (the cell) and here is the software (the genetic code).
 Nature and fate were helping computer scientists imagine the universe in terms of Turing-style computation.
-(For the record, the genetic code would be cracked in 1961 by Marshall Nirenberg and Heinrich Matthaei when they discover how the 4-letter code of DNA gets translated into the 20-letter language of proteins).
+(For the record, the genetic code would be cracked in 1961 by Marshall Nirenberg and Heinrich Matthaei when they discovered how the 4-letter code of DNA gets translated into the 20-letter language of proteins).

 Office MachinesThe threat to the traditional office equipment manufacturers wasn't coming only from computers.
 In 1938 Chester Carlson and Otto Kornei had invented xerography, an electro-chemical process to produce the copy of an image.
 In 1944 they built the first copy machine in collaboration with the nonprofit Battelle Memorial Institute of Columbus (Ohio).
 In 1947 a manufacturer of photographic paper from Rochester (upstate New York), Haloid, acquired Carlson's technology and continued the collaboration with Battelle, leading to the first commercial xerographic copier, the Xerox Model A, that debuted in 1949.
 The machine that revolutionized the office was the 914, the plain-paper copier introduced in 1959.
 In 1961 Haloid would be renamed Xerox and in 1963 would introduce the first desktop plain-paper copier, the 813.